Canopy vs Roof Hail Netting System: Which System Should You Choose?

 Conclusion

-Choosing between a canopy and roof installation is essential for ensuring the protection and long-term reliability of your hail netting system.
+Choosing between a canopy and a roof installation is what determines the protection and long-term reliability of your hail netting system — more than the net fabric itself.

-• Roof installations offer superior wind resistance, better hail discharge, and long-term stability—ideal for areas with strong winds or heavy hail.
+• Roof installations offer superior wind resistance, natural hail discharge, and long-term stability — ideal for strong winds or heavy hail.

 Still Have Unanswered Questions?
 Get Expert Advice.